CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#sock_send" name="sock_send"></a>`__wasi_sock_send()`

-Sends a message on a socket.
+Send a message on a socket.

+Note: This is similar to `send` in POSIX, though it also supports writing the data from multiple buffers in the manner of `writev`.

 Inputs:

 - <a href="#sock_send.sock" name="sock_send.sock"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>sock</strong></code>

-    The socket on which a message should be sent.
+    The socket on which to send data.

 - <a href="#sock_send.si_data" name="sock_send.si_data"></a><code>const [\_\_wasi\_ciovec\_t](#ciovec) \*<strong>si\_data</strong></code> and <a href="#sock_send.si_data_len" name="sock_send.si_data_len"></a><code>size\_t <strong>si\_data\_len</strong></code>

-    List of scatter/gather vectors where message data should be retrieved.
+    List of scatter/gather vectors to which to retrieve data

 - <a href="#sock_send.si_flags" name="sock_send.si_flags"></a><code>[\_\_wasi\_siflags\_t](#siflags) <strong>si\_flags</strong></code>